vaughan-rich/signal-generator/README.md

 # To Note

-This program includes both windowing in real space and the additional features of adding noise / cleaning up of a noisy wave.
-Both, however, cannot be done simultaneously in this version.
-I've built in some failsafes to prevent crashing if this is attempted, and will look to fix this in a later version.
+This program includes both windowing in real space and the additional feature of adding noise / cleaning up the noisy wave.
+Both, however, cannot yet be performed simultaneously.
+I've built in some failsafes to prevent crashing when this is attempted, but will look to fix this in a later version.

 # To-Do List For Future Versions